2 – Nautical charts

 Glossary

-• Mercator projection: most coastal nautical charts are constructed with this method.
+• Mercator projection: Most coastal nautical charts are constructed with this method.
 Angles are true and distances can be measured using the vertical scale.

 • Great circle navigation: the shortest course on earth between two positions is a great circle; for circumnavigating and ocean crossings.